pauljxtan/make-a-fractal/README.md

 Fully client-side fractal visualization.

-Not only are fractals mathematically fascinating and really cool to look at, I think this is also a great demonstration of the power of modern browsers.
+Not only are fractals mathematically fascinating and really cool to look at, I think this is also a great demonstration of the computing power of modern browsers.

-### Quick start
-Clone the repo and open index.html in the browser of your choice.
+Try it online [here](https://pauljxtan.github.io/make-a-fractal/); or if you prefer, clone the repo and open index.html in your browser.
-(Told you it was quick.)